 While the battles and story mode certainly qualify as fun, the Krypt isn’t nearly as engaging as you explore Shang Tsung‘s island looking for now-randomized loot boxes.
 That wouldn’t be a huge deal except that MK11 contains an obscene amount of customization options, many of which need to be unlocked by collecting the very treasure found in the Krypt.
 Alternately, you could always pony up some real money to acquire “time krystals.”

 Yes, microtransactions are indeed a thing here.
 On the plus side, you can’t buy anything that would give you an in-game advantage against human opponents, so it isn’t “pay to win.”
 On the down side, the amount of grinding needed to unlock these items organically is daunting, so if cosmetic tweaks and simplified fatality inputs are important to you then you have a decision to make.

-It’s funny that for all the extra content added to keep you tethered to MK11, it’s the basic one-on-one fights against other people that really gives the game its longevity.
+It’s funny that for all the extra content designed to keep you tethered to MK11, it’s the basic one-on-one fights against other people that really give the game its longevity.
 And with more than 20 unique characters to master it promises to keep us engaged for months to come.